Search powered by AI

 Lose, Maintain or Gain?

-To determine if you are overweight, of normal weight or underweight, you or your health care professional can calculate your body mass index (BMI), which describes body weight relative to height and is strongly correlated with total body fat content in adults.
+To determine if you are at a healthy weight, you or your healthcare professional can calculate your body mass index (BMI), which describes body weight relative to height and is strongly correlated with total body fat content in adults.
 Your BMI equals your weight in kilograms divided by your height in meters squared.
 Or you can divide your weight in pounds by your height in inches squared and then multiply by 703.

 The following chart shows body mass indices for people of various heights and weights.
 To determine your BMI, find the row that most closely approximates your weight.
 Read across the row until it crosses the column closest to your height.